 On June 30, 2018 the shares were recorded as subscribed but not issued.
 On July 2, 2018, the Closing Date of the 2018 Financing, the Company issued 9,070,000 shares of Common Stock.

 The Company accounted for the Series G Warrants relating to the aforementioned 2018 Financing in accordance with ASC 815‑10, Derivatives and Hedging.
 Since the Company may be required to purchase its Series G Warrants for an amount of cash equal to $0.11 for each share of Common Stock and the underlying Series G Warrants are not classified within stockholders’ equity (deficit), they are recorded as liabilities at fair value.
 They are marked to market each reporting period through the consolidated statement of operations.

 On the Closing Date, the derivative liabilities were recorded at fair value of $2,397,454.
 Given that the fair value of the derivative liabilities were less than the net proceeds of the 2018 Financing of $4,461,248, the remaining proceeds of $2,063,794 were allocated to the Common Stock Subscribed but Unissued and additional paid-in capital.
-On July 2, 2018 the Common Stock subscribed but Unissued was recorded as Common Stock.
-During the years ended September 30, 2020 and 2019, $0 and $1,169,073 were recorded to decrease the fair value of derivative, respectively
+During the three months ended December 31, 2020 and 2019, $0 were recorded to decrease the fair value of derivative, respectively.

 The derivative liabilities were valued as of December 31, 2020 and September 30, 2020 using the Black Scholes Model with the following assumptions: